Journal

 Continue reading

 Did you know?
-Cotton production engages 100 million rural households in developing countries.-PIRKANI
+Cotton production engages 100 million rural households in developing countries.

 Cotton is one of the most popular fabrics globally and undoubtedly the one with a long history.
 Despite its versatility, durability and popularity, cotton takes a lot of labour to satisfy the current demand for cotton.
 Because of that, the production is often outsourced to developing countries, where labour is much cheaper.